How to Pay Self-Employment and FICA Tax

 FICA Taxes vs. Self-employment Taxes - What's the Difference?

 It's confusing to talk about FICA tax and self-employment tax as if they were different, but the terms are actually talking about the same thing: Social Security and Medicare tax on earned income.
 FICA tax is Social Security/Medicare tax on employment; Self-employment tax (sometimes called SECA) is Social Security/Medicare tax on self-employment.
-Also note that your employer pays half of the FICA tax due, while you as a self-employed individual must pay the entire amount of Social Security/Medicare on your self-employment income.

 A self-employed individual can be someone who runs a business as a sole proprietor, LLC owner, or partner in a partnership.